Carrier

 transaction { } opens a real DB transaction. return inside the block is not supported yet — return after the block closes.

-Read the language reference, walk the examples, and ship a compiled service.
+Read the language reference, review the benchmark numbers, walk the examples, and ship a native service binary.